AdamBajger/MTG/cz/mtg/abilities/interfaces/passive/README.txt

 Abilities, that do this, MUST IMPLEMENT the interfaces contained here, if an appropriate interface is present, otherwise it has to be created and corresponding methods edited.

-Each name here mirrors the part of card this interface modifies Destroying --> modifies what happens when a permanent has to be destroyed
+Each keyWord here mirrors the part of card this interface modifies AffectsDestroying --> modifies what happens when a permanent has to be destroyed